python/cpython/Doc/extending/extending.rst

 ----------------------------

-There are two macros, ``Py_INCREF(x)`` and ``Py_DECREF(x)``, which handle the incrementing and decrementing of the reference count. :cfunc:`Py_DECREF` also frees the object when the count reaches zero.
-For flexibility, it doesn't call :cfunc:`free` directly --- rather, it makes a call through a function pointer in the object's :dfn:`type object`.
+There are two macros, ``Py_INCREF(x)`` and ``Py_DECREF(x)``, which handle the incrementing and decrementing of the reference count. :c:func:`Py_DECREF` also frees the object when the count reaches zero.
+For flexibility, it doesn't call :c:func:`free` directly --- rather, it makes a call through a function pointer in the object's :dfn:`type object`.
 For this purpose (and others), every object also contains a pointer to its type object.